 The results of these reviews were shared with the committee and board, which give satisfactory assurance in all areas above, which is a positive endorsement of the work undertaken by the Board and Staff.

 The committee also review all management and branch accounts every month to ensure, on your behalf, that all areas of finance, including income and costs are tracked and measured with sufficient oversight.
 This culminates in the budget being set, which underpins the strategic plan for the next four years.
-We have set ambitious targets to grow and provide a return to our members.
+We have set ambitious targets to grow and provide a return to our members, while also using members funds to invest in services for the future.

 I want to commend the work of our staff, board of directors and board oversight committee for making sure that Croí Laighean Credit Union is well managed, well measured and well-reviewed in financial terms.
-I would also like to thank my committee members for all their hard work during the year, Brian Manning, Eugene Kearney, Aida Best, Paul Kennedy and Shane Corcoran.
+I would also like to thank my fellow committee members for all their hard work during the year, Brian Manning, Henry Byrne, Denise Larkin and Aida Best.

-Josephine O'Neill Chairman
+Josephine O'Neill